 Do you need help with transportation to your health care appointments?

-NW Rides services are provided 24 hours a day, 365 days a year.
-To arrange after hours or weekend transportation be sure to call as far ahead as possible during normal business hours to schedule your rides.
+The call center is closed on New Year’s Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day and Christmas Day.
+NW Rides’ services are provided 24 hours a day, 365 days a year.
+To arrange after-hours or weekend transportation, call as far ahead as possible to schedule your rides.

-Yes, if you are a current member of Columbia Pacific CCO.
-NW Rides will verify your eligibility before providing services.
-NEMT services will be provided to any eligible Columbia Pacific CCO member.
-NW Rides will ask you what available resources you have, and guide you on how best to use them.
-This means, but does not guarantee, options to access public transit passes, mileage, lodging and meal reimbursement, shared rides, volunteers and mobility vehicles.
+A: NW Rides will confirm your eligibility before providing services.
+NEMT services are provided to any eligible Columbia Pacific CCO member.
+NW Rides will ask you what resources you have and guide you on how to use them.
+This includes, but doesn’t guarantee, options to access public transit passes, mileage, lodging and meal reimbursement, shared rides, volunteers and mobility vehicles.

-If you are enrolled in Open Card/Fee-for-service Oregon Health Plan, your NEMT brokerage is not the same.
-Please contact Oregon Health Authority to find out who to call for NEMT services.
+If you are enrolled in open card/fee-for-service Oregon Health Plan, please contact Oregon Health Authority to find out whom to call for NEMT services.

-No. Transportation services are covered only for the Columbia Pacific CCO member who has the appointment, with one exception.
-If you need assistance during your ride, a personal care attendant, such as a nurse or aide, can ride with you at no charge.
+A: No. Transportation services are covered only for the Columbia Pacific member who has the appointment.
+There is one exception: If you need assistance during your ride, a personal care attendant, such as a nurse or aide, can ride with you at no charge.

 - Primary care visits